-The maritime industry is hugely important for both Alaska and the coastal and largest city of Anchorage.
-From harbor and port workers, longshoremen, and cruise ship crew members, to the many people involved in the local commercial fishing industry, maritime jobs are a big deal here.
+The maritime industry is hugely important for Alaska and the coastal and largest city of Anchorage.
+From harbor and port workers, longshoremen, and cruise ship crew members to the many people involved in the local commercial fishing industry, maritime jobs are a big deal here.
 If you work in the maritime industry and get hurt, an experienced Anchorage maritime lawyer can help get you the compensation you deserve.

 Get Matched with a Leading Maritime Attorney in Your Area